Pietermaritzburg: Coat of arms

 The Pietermaritzburg borough council assumed a coat of arms in 1861.
 The shield depicted an elephant standing on grass, and a cross of five stars was placed above the shield.
 The motto was Umgungunhlovu.
-It is unclear what the original colours were, but by 1910 the shield had been coloured blue.
+It is unclear what the original colours were, but by 1910, the shield had been coloured blue.
 By 1931, the council had approved new artwork in which the stars were placed on a radiant sun.

 The arms were registered with the Natal Provincial Administration in November 1950.
-Many early renditions of the coat of arms, visible on older public building and wrought iron lampposts, features an elephant which is clearly an Asian Elephant rather than an African elephant.
+Many early renditions of the coat of arms, visible on older public building and wrought iron lampposts, features an elephant which is clearly an Asian elephant rather than an African elephant.
 More recent versions reflect an African elephant.

 The final version of the arms was granted by the College of Arms in May 1961.
 It was registered at the Bureau of Heraldry in May 1973.
-The blazon was: Per fess Azure and Vert, over all an elephant statant Or, tusked Argent (i.e. the shield was divided horizontally into blue over green, and displayed a gold elephant with silver tusks).
+The blazon was Per fess Azure and Vert, over all an elephant statant Or, tusked Argent (i.e. the shield was divided horizontally into blue over green, and displayed a gold elephant with silver tusks).
 The crest was changed to a blue sun displaying gold and silver stars, and two black wildebeest were added as supporters.
 Each had a shield on its shoulder, the dexter supporter's shield displaying the Union Jack and the sinister supporter's the flag of the Natalia republic.

 Transport

 Road

-Pietermaritzburg is on the N3 highway, the primary route between the harbour city of Durban, some 90 km away, and the Pretoria-Johannesburg-Witwatersrand conurbation.
+Pietermaritzburg is on the N3 highway, the primary route between the harbour city of Durban, some 90 km away, and the Pretoria-Witwatersrand-Vereeniging conurbation.

-The R33 connects Pietermaritzburg with Lephalale via Greytown, Paulpietersburg, Carolina, Belfast and Vaalwater to the northeast, while the R56 connects Pietermaritzburg with Cape Town via Ixopo, Kokstad, Dordrecht, Molteno, Middelburg, then taking the N10 to Hanover and then the N1 via Beaufort West to the west, and Mthatha, East London, Port Elizabeth, George and Mossel Bay via the N2 to the southwest.
+The R33 connects Pietermaritzburg with Greytown and Paulpietersburg, while the R56 connects Pietermaritzburg with Ixopo and Kokstad.